Ethos

 R A I S I N G

-c o m i n g t o g e t h e r
+j o i n i n g t o g e t h e r

 The raising, the erection of the timber-work into a frame, is the culmination of the timber-frame portion of your project.
 The raising gives opportunity for all to be involved…family, friends, and community.
 I still prefer to “hand-raise”, the more traditional approach.
 However, circumstances may be such that the assistance of a crane is in the best interest of the project.
 Safety is paramount.